urbanjost/M_intrinsics/docs/intrinsics.md

    endif
 end program demo_this_image
 ```
 Results:

 ```text
    value[1] is 1
 ```
 ### **Standard**

-Fortran 2008 and later.
+Fortran 2008.
 With DISTANCE argument, TS 18508
-or later

 ### **See Also**